 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 70D is 2 percent bigger.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the 200D provides substantially higher image quality than the 70D, with an overall score that is 11 points higher.
 This advantage is based on 1.1 bits higher color depth, 1.8 EV in additional dynamic range, and 0.2 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.